Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git commit -a -m "Add a heading to index.html"
 	```

 	The `-a` option adds all of the files you modified since the last commit.
 It won't add _new_ files.
 For that, you still need `git add`.

+The change to **index.html** has been committed.
+There are now two versions of the file in the repo, although you only see one of them (the current one).
+One of the benefits of using Git is that you can roll back the changes you have made, or go backwards in time and see previous versions.
+More on this important topic later.

 ## Explore the Git repository